-Ecojustice is challenging Premier Jason Kenney’s controversial public inquiry into “anti-Alberta” activities.
+Ecojustice went to court to challenge Premier Jason Kenney’s controversial public inquiry into “anti-Alberta” activities.

-But Ecojustice won’t be intimidated.
-In November 2019, our lawyers filed an application in the Alberta Court of Queen’s Bench to challenge the inquiry on three grounds:
+In November 2019, our lawyers filed an application in the Alberta Court of Queen’s Bench saying the Alberta public inquiry was unlawful and should be struck down.
+Ecojustice challenged the inquiry on three grounds:

 - First, that the government brought the inquiry for improper, political purposes

 - Second, that the inquiry proceedings raise serious concerns around bias and unfairness

 - Third, that the inquiry sets out to deal with issues that don’t actually fall under provincial jurisdiction